Gjzayas/revolutionary_bank/README.md

 Intelligent Transaction History: A styled TableView that utilizes custom CSS for a high-end financial ledger look, including alternate row striping.

-Secure Recovery: A dedicated "Forgot Password" flow with wrapped instruction text for better readability.
+Secure Recovery: A dedicated "Forgot Password" feature to recover personal accounts.

 Built With